 Welcome

 So, what’s brought you here today?
-Maybe things feel stressful, your relationships are tricky, or you’re just feeling a bit lost.
-Maybe you’ve ticked off a lot of the things you thought would make life satisfying, yet it still feels… flat.
+Perhaps anxiety is keeping you on edge, or depression has made things feel heavy or flat.
+Maybe your relationships are tricky, or you’re just feeling a bit lost..
 Or perhaps you’re simply tired of carrying it all alone.

 Whatever it is, you’re in the right place to start untangling it.
-I offer online counselling and therapy, providing a supportive space wherever you are.
+I offer online counselling and outdoor therapy in Godalming and the surrounding area, providing a supportive and confidential space where you can explore whatever is on your mind.

 What to expect from our sessions